The purpose of Rolf Movement is to work on and identify the movement patterns that promote strain and asymmetry in its system.

 Hi, I'm Tom Richards

-I’m a Advanced Rolfer in Oakland and the greater Bay Area, certified by the Dr. Ida Rolf Institute of Structural Integration.
+I'm a Certified Rolfing practitioner in Oakland and the greater Bay Area, certified by the Rolf Institute of Structural Integration.
 Governed by a Code of Ethics and Standards of Practice, Certified Rolfers have extensive training in anatomy, physiology, kinesiology and therapeutic relationship.
 My skills include joint mobilization, nerve manipulation, and movement therapy.
-I hold a B.S. in Kinesiology from San Francisco State University
+I hold a B.S. in Kinesiology from San Francisco State University.

 What Clients Are Saying